 The datasets we'll be working with today are a CSV of coffee shops in the City of Cambridge, and a shapefile of Cambridge Neighborhoods.

 Start by downloading and installing PostgreSQL, the main RDBMS.
-You can find it at the following link.
-Download the most current, non-beta version for your operating system.
-For example, PostgreSQL version 9.5 on Mac.
+You can find downloads listed here.
+Download the most current, supported version for your operating system (version 10 as of this writing).

 Once in StackBuilder, install PostGIS.
 Find it under Spatial Extensions.

 You can accept the defaults, it will put things in the right place and enable you to work with PostGIS in your databases.

 We should be ready to go!
 Next we'll connect to our PostgreSQL instance using pgAdmin, create a database we can work within, and load data into that database.

 Find pgAdmin in your Applications folder and launch it; this will give us a graphical user interface for interacting with our PostgreSQL databases. pgAdmin will likely automatically locate your database, which will appear as 'PostgreSQL 10' under the 'Servers' list.
 If not, right click the 'Servers' list and choose Create > Server.
 Here, input your database information and credentials.
 This requires the default superuser name (postgres), the the password we created for it in the installation step, and the port (5432 by default).
 We are connecting to our localhost, but if you wanted to connect to another location, you would simply replace localhost with your desired IP address.
 You'll have to modify the 'General' and 'Connection' tabs like below.

 After you successfully connect, your database connection will appear in the pgAdmin window.
 Click on it to view the contents of your localhost server connection.
 We haven't included any data yet, but we have a structure to hold our databases which is populated by defaults.